A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data: Statistical Learning Methods

 CkNN clustering uses a continuous scale to construct a representative graph of the data.
-At each scale, it finds a clustering, and then uses persistent homology to choose the best scale.
-The two parameters it needs are the number of points needed to define a neighborhood and the $k$ value to define the sample density $q_k$:

-where $x_k$ denotes the $k$th nearest neighbor of point $x$.
-The values with the best F-scores are given in Table \ref{tab:cknn_and_ccc}(a).
+At each scale, it finds a clustering, and then uses consistent homology to choose the best scale.
+Parameters needed for this method include: the number of points needed to define a neighborhood, and the $k$ value required to define the sample density $q_k$ (\ref{eqn:qk} under subsection \ref{cccsub}).
+The values with the best F1-scores are given in Table \ref{tab:cknn_and_ccc}(a).

-The Cut-Cluster-Classify method divides the labeling task into three steps.
-It starts by picking points that pass a density threshold to separate clusters, then clusters the remaining points, and finishes by classifying the remaining points.
-The two parameters it needs are the number of points to sample and the $k$ value to define the sample density $q_k$ defined in Equation \ref{eqn:qk}.
-The values with the best F-scores can be found in Table \ref{tab:cknn_and_ccc}(b).